 This portion of our website is designed to provide information about our allergy practice.
-As a nasal and sinus allergy practice, we are here to provide you assistance with your problems resulting from inhaled (pollens, dust, mold, animal danders) allergens, which can result in allergic conjuctivitis, rhinitis, hay fever, eczema, hives, sinusitis, and asthma.
+As a nasal and sinus allergy practice, we are here to assist with your problems resulting from inhaled (pollens, dust, mold, animal danders) allergens, which can result in allergic conjunctivitis, rhinitis, hay fever, eczema, hives, sinusitis, and asthma.

 What is Allergy?

 An allergy is an unusual reaction or increased sensitivity to certain substances, called allergens that are inhaled, ingested, injected, or come into contact with the skin.
 People who are very sensitive to these different allergens as may develop antibodies.
 The allergen reacts with the antibodies on the surface of tissue cells in the body, releasing histamine and other chemicals causing allergy symptoms like hives, itchy watery eyes, sneezing, coughing, nasal drainage, nasal congestion, headaches, gastrointestinal symptoms, and wheezing.
 Proper identification of the allergens responsible for the symptoms may be achieved by either skin or blood testing.

 Pollen Allergy ForecastSee the pollen forecast for the area